ilkaysen18/english-for-young-learners/README.md

 ## Steps Taken Using Agile Methodology
 #### 4️⃣ Course expansion
 * featuring a mini General English Course for adults
-#### 5️⃣ CMS
+#### 5️⃣ CMS expansion
-* a Content Management System - for a Content Team to create and share further courses and lessons
+* Content Management System - for creating and sharing courses and lessons
 * added login system